 Dr Monto, of the University of Michigan, said experts face a dilemma when reporters call looking for quick comments.
 “The press wants certainty but it’s not always possible for scientists to give certain answers.”

-Read more about how the composition of the seasonal flu vaccine is decided
+Read more about how the is decided